rucha-sd/AIware-Challenge/README.md

 python3 pipeline.py input.csv 100 1000 > output_file.txt
 ```

-This command processes the `input.csv` to create 1000 generations of paper schedules, with each generation consisting of 100 different schedules.
+This command processes the `input.csv` to run the algorithm for 1000 generations, with each generation consisting of 100 different schedules (i.e population size=100).
 The best schedule is then output to `output_file.txt`.

 ### Additional Information